Torque-Lab/HashOrbit/README.md

 ## Performance

-HashOrbit is designed for high performance with O(log n) lookup time, where n is the number of virtual nodes in the ring.
+HashVector is designed for high performance with O(log n) lookup time, where n is the number of virtual nodes in the ring.

 ## License